flimflam-austin/hugo-cms-test/site/content/quick_reads/20180518-18-05-18-markle-quotes-friday/index.md

 colorpaletteclassname: '--dark-brown'
 cards:
   - order: 0
     body: "Meghan Markle:  \nIn Her Own Words\n\n> **“It means that a wife is equal to her husband, a sister to her brother.
-Not better, not worsea\x14they are equal.”**  \n  \n  \n  \nMarkle, on what it meant to her when, at 11, her letter to Proctor & Gamble led them to change their ad from women all over America are fighting greasy pots and pans to people all over America are fighting greasy pots and pans."
+Not better, not worsea\x14they are equal.”**  \n  \nMarkle, on what it meant to her when, at 11, her letter to Proctor & Gamble led them to change their ad from women all over America are fighting greasy pots and pans to people all over America are fighting greasy pots and pans."
     _key: card-1-b804524a-2809-4102-bd45-a2161802422f
   - order: 1
     body: >-